 Spot: This is a catch-all industry term for commercials and advertisements.
 A regular spot runs from about 30 to 90 seconds, whereas long-form spots can run between 5 and 30 minutes.
 Long-form spots are more content-rich and tend to be infomercials or pitches.

-Zoned Cable Television: Zoned cable television allows networks to air different commercials by specific geographic areas.
+Zoned Cable Television: Zoned cable television allows networks to air different commercials in specific geographic areas.
 This means spots can be run on certain shows, channels, and devices.
 Spots can even be run during on-demand programming.

 With a better understanding of television buying terms, you may be thinking that TV advertising is best for your products.
 If you are interested in TV advertising, the experts at Nartak Media Group are ready to help.